Students in Lab

 Career Development Center

-The Career Development Center exposes students to career development concepts throughout their education—not just during their senior year.
+The Career Development Center exposes students to career development concepts throughout their education which starts long before their senior year.
 Our staff guide students through the process of exploring academic and career directions, identifying and securing internships and related experiences, preparing résumés, developing interviewing skills, locating on- and off-campus employment opportunities, and applying to graduate and professional schools.
-The Plan to Succeed program, Handshake, and regular email newsletters are some of the ways we help students succeed academically and professionally starting in their first year.
+The Plan to Succeed program, Handshake, and regular email newsletters are some of the ways we help students succeed academically and professionally.
+First-year students meet our staff and engage in a major and career path assignment through their First-Year Seminar.
+This helps them connect with us as a key resource for their career exploration and development journey.

 Helping you adjust to college.
 Helping you see how academic disciplines connect to deepen your learning.